shw1n/GhidraDeepseek/README.md

-# GptDeepseek
+# GhidraDeepseek

-GptDeepseek is a Ghidra plugin forked from GptHidra that uses the [Deepseek](https://api.deepseek.com/) to explain functions.
-With GptDeepseek, you can easily understand the purpose and behavior of functions in your codebase.
+GhidraDeepseek is a Ghidra plugin forked from GptHidra that uses the [Deepseek](https://api.deepseek.com/) to explain functions.
+With GhidraDeepseek, you can easily understand the purpose and behavior of functions in your codebase.

 ![example.gif](images/example.gif)